imaarov/imaarov/README.md

 <h2 align="center">About Me</h2>

 <p align="center">Hello!
 I'm Iman Atarof, also known as Imaarov, a junior PHP developer passionate about coding and continuous learning.
-I specialize in PHP and the Laravel framework, and I enjoy exploring JavaScript along with Vue.js for frontend development.</p>
+I specialize in PHP and the Laravel framework.</p>

 <h3 align="center">Languages and Frameworks</h3>